-Essentially, Wix is the budget option of the two.
-Of course, you must consider what you’re actually getting for your money, and Shopify’s advanced ecommerce system may well bring you more bang — enough so that you’ll feel willing to part with more of your bucks.
+Of course, you must consider what you’re actually getting for your money.
+Shopify’s advanced eCommerce system may well bring you more bang — enough so that you’ll feel willing to part with more of your bucks.

-One quick note before we move on: While both platforms offer a 14-day trial, the way that trial is set up is different.
+One additional difference is worth repeating here.
+While both platforms offer a 14-day trial, the way that trial is set up is different.
 With Shopify, you can test the software free for 14 days, and then you must sign up for a paid plan to continue.
-With Wix, you can test the software for free for as long as you want (including most of the ecommerce features aside from accepting payments).
+With Wix, you can test the software for free for as long as you want, including most of the eCommerce features aside from accepting payments.
 The 14-day trial kicks in after you’ve signed up for one of the paid subscription plans.
-Then, you’ll receive a refund if you decide to cancel the subscription before the two weeks are up.
+And you can ask to receive a refund if you decide to cancel the subscription before those two weeks are up.

 Ease Of Use